 - 12 minutes battery run time

-The Hoover H-Handy 700 Express looks and feels premium from the moment you unbox it.
+We thought the Hoover H-Handy 700 Express looks and feels like a premium vacuum from the moment you unbox it.
 It has a streamlined design, similar to the Shark WV200UK, and feels solid.
 Plus it has a stylish metallic front panel for added chic.

 Weighing just 0.66kg, but with a tiny 0.15 litre capacity to match, everything about the Hoover is small and nimble.

-It’s far more agile than the Dyson V7 Trigger, for example, which is bulkier and struggles in tight spots.
+We found it to be far more agile than the Dyson V7 Trigger, for example, which is bulkier and struggles in tight spots.
 But the trade-off is that the Hoover holds around 75% less dirt than the Dyson, so you need to empty it much more frequently.
 Unfortunately, this is an unnecessarily messy task (more on that later).

 The Hoover is stored with the handle facing up, so it’s easy to grab in a cleaning emergency, and turning it on also activates the LED headlight.
 It doesn’t use a trigger switch like Dyson cordless vacuums, so you don’t need to hold it down to maintain power.